capacitor-community/stripe/packages/payment/README.md

 initialize(opts: StripeInitializationOptions) => Promise<void>
 ```

+Configures the Stripe SDK.
+Call this once before using any payment method.

 | Param      | Type                                                                                |
 | ---------- | ----------------------------------------------------------------------------------- |
 | **`opts`** | <code><a href="#stripeinitializationoptions">StripeInitializationOptions</a></code> |

+**Since:** 3.0.0

 --------------------